Single Sign-On Deep Link

 2. How the SSO Flow Works

-- Your system requests a magic login link from our API.
+- Your system requests a magic login link from our API with user information.

 - You redirect the user to it.